-Step 6: Monitoring and Evaluation
+Step 6: Monitoring and evaluation

 The final step in the development of a sustainable freight transport strategy is to monitor and evaluate performance and progress.
 This would entail collecting, monitoring and analysing data during strategy implementation to evaluate progress and impact.
 A monitoring and evaluation data system should be:

-Monitoring and Evaluation
+Monitoring and evaluation

 The final step in the development of a sustainable freight transport strategy is to monitor and evaluate performance and progress.
 This would entail collecting, monitoring and analysing data during strategy implementation to evaluate progress and impact.
 A monitoring and evaluation data system should be: